thecsw/thecsw.github.io/articles/go-emacs/README.md

 I have been a full-time emacs user for the past 4 years and I have been working in Golang professionally for about 2 years now.
 Combining those two beauties is quite a task with so many different modules and addons available.
-I believe I found an example of a modular and a comfortable setup. *Demo below!*
+This is a comfortable setup I found for myself and I wish to share it. *Demo below!*

 Getting dependencies
 --------------------